 How do I avoid over-withholding?

-Check your W-9 to make sure you are selecting the correct number of allowances.
-Also consider using part-year tax withholding if you work a contract, seasonal, or summer job.
+Check your W-4 to make sure you are entering the correct information.
+Also, consider using part-year tax withholding if you work a contract, seasonal, or summer job.
 This will prevent over-withholding by calculating your monthly payments on a smaller amount of income.

 How do I know if I’m withholding too much?

-Use the IRS’s Withholding calculator to perform a “paycheck checkup” to make sure the right amount is being withheld from your paycheck.
-Estimate your 2018 income along with other items, like the number of dependents, to see if you should ask for part-year tax withholding.
+Use the IRS’s Withholding Calculator to perform a “paycheck checkup” to make sure the right amount is withheld from your paycheck.
+Estimate your income along with other items, like the number of dependents, to see if you should ask for part-year tax withholding.

 How can I change to part-year withholding?